Magnitude meets persistence. Homology theories for filtered simplicial sets: Introduction

 \subsection{Structure of the paper}

-The paper is structured as follows: \begin{itemize} \item We cover preliminaries about simplicial complexes and simplicial sets in Section \ref{S:SS}; enriched categories and Lawvere metric spaces in Section \ref{S:lawvere}; filtered simplicial sets in Section \ref{S:filtered simplicial sets}; persistent as well as graded objects in Section \ref{S:persistent graded}; and coends in Section \ref{S:coends}. \item In Section \ref{S:magnitude} we recall the definition of magnitude for enriched categories, and briefly discuss the special case of the magnitude of metric spaces as well as the magnitude function. \item In Section \ref{S:MH} we give the definition of magnitude homology as a special case of Hochschild homology following \cite{LS17} (see Definition A in Section \ref{SS:hochschild}), and then introduce an alternative definition (Definition B' in Section \ref{SS:alternative}), and show that they are equivalent in Proposition \ref{P:MH eq}.
-In Section \ref{SS:categorification} we briefly summarise how magnitude homology categorifies the magnitude, following \cite{LS17}. \item In Section \ref{S:PH} we give a general definition of persistent homology, while in Section \ref{S:MH and PH} we introduce the blurred magnitude homology, and show that it is the persistent homology of the enriched nerve.
-We show how blurred and ordinary magnitude homology differ in the limit in Section \ref{S:limit}. \end{itemize}
+The paper is structured as follows: \begin{itemize} \item We cover preliminaries about simplicial complexes and simplicial sets in Section \ref{S:SS}; enriched categories and Lawvere metric spaces in Section \ref{S:lawvere}; filtered simplicial sets in Section \ref{S:filtered simplicial sets}; persistent as well as graded objects in Section \ref{S:persistent graded}; and coends in Section \ref{S:coends}. \item In Section \ref{S:MH} we give the definition of magnitude homology for metric spaces as a special case of Hochschild homology following \cite{LS17} (see Definition A in Section \ref{SS:hochschild}), and then introduce an alternative definition based on the enriched nerve (Definition B' in Section \ref{SS:alternative}), and show that they are equivalent in Proposition \ref{P:MH eq}.

+\item In Section \ref{S:PH} we give a general definition of persistent homology, while in Section \ref{S:MH and PH} we introduce blurred magnitude homology, taking as starting point the alternative definition of magnitude homology (Definition B' in Section \ref{SS:alternative}), and show that it is the persistent homology taken with respect to the enriched nerve.